Living out west for the past twenty years or so, I’ve become a believer in protection from the sun’s harsh rays.

 She feels the sun hoodie would work better for her needs and is curious to try one out herself.
 Based on her hiking style and previous hiking experiences, I suspect this type of clothing will work better for her vs. me.

 I think the sun hoodie has much potential for certain types of backpackers.
 But I pump out too much heat when hiking, and I do not like the limited breathability of pure synthetic vs. my polycotton shirts in warm or hot weather.
+Additionally, I’m not too fond of the lack of a zipper in the chest area versus my base layers of choice.
+Most of all, the hood also limits my peripheral vision and makes it too hot for me to wear comfortably, negating the whole point of the hood for sun protection.

 If I ran cooler, I could see the utility of this garment for me.